 Rammed earth is an ancient technique used in monasteries,

 castles and forts around Ladakh.
 These structures have survived, unprotected

 and exposed to the elements, for hundreds of years.

-Insulation in ceilings, outer walls and under the floor
+Insulation in ceilings, outer walls and floor

 Insulation below the floor is also important.
 Layers of various sizes of rocks create insulating air-pockets between the rocks.
 A top layer of gravel and cement acts as a heat bank.